 - In respect of Listed Buildings which are falling into disrepair

 Where it is considered expedient to do so a Temporary Stop Notice maybe issued.

 In circumstances involving potentially serious and irreversible unauthorised development, issuing of an injunction may be appropriate.

-Non-compliance with the Notices listed above within the required timescale is an offence which the we will normally seek to pursue by means of a prosecution.
+Non-compliance with the Notices listed above within the required timescale is an offence which we will normally seek to pursue by means of a prosecution.